-Our program is designed to prepare students for careers in research and teaching in psychology.
+The training in our labs is designed to prepare students for careers in research and teaching in psychology.
 The bulk of a student's education in this program comes from hands-on experience in designing, conducting, and communicating research.
 Required coursework is usually completed by a student’s third year in the program, but an emphasis on research begins on day one and continues throughout the student’s graduate career.
-The initial research projects of a student will naturally depend on the expertise of his/her faculty advisor.
+The initial research projects of a student will naturally depend on the expertise of his/her faculty advisor, and are likely to be nested in the overall research program of the particular lab.
 This is particularly true for the first two years of the program, but becomes less relevant as the student's independent lines of research develop.
-By the third year, students typically have a suite of projects, including independent ones and collaborations with faculty and/or other students.
+By the third year, students typically have a suite of projects, including independent ones and collaborations with faculty in several Research Groups and/or other students inside and sometimes outside the Department.
 All students who are admitted to the program are given five years of financial support in the form of teaching assistantships, research assistantships, or in some cases, fellowships.

 Related Faculty (Outside the Psychology Department)